 The proposed activities should demonstrate the contribution of the participants from both countries on an equal base, and the cooperation must be equally significant to all participants.

-Applicants in Denmark applying through DAFSHE should not have applied (or received) support from the Danish Agency for Science and Higher Education for the same project or activities.
+Applicants in Denmark applying through DAFSHE should not have applied (or received) International Network Programme support from the Danish Agency for Science and Higher Education for the same project or activities.

 The partners should include at least one Danish and one Korean research organisation in a balanced cooperation.
 SME’s and large enterprises are welcome to participate following each country’s funding regulations.
 Industrial and innovation actors from other countries than Korea and Denmark are welcome to participate in the proposed activities, however, they will not be funded by NRF or DAFSHE.